rapatao/rapatao.github.io/content/posts/2022-01/construindo-testes-com-kotlin-junit-mockk.en.md

 ## The code to be tested

-As the main idea is to demonstrate the construction of tests using *Kotlin*, *JUnit* and *MockK*, the code used is extremely simple, but through it it will be possible to demonstrate not only the creation of tests using *JUnit*, but also the construction *mocks* through *MockK*, among other details that we will detail throughout the text.
+As the main idea is to demonstrate the construction of tests using *Kotlin*, *JUnit* and *MockK*, the code used is extremely simple, but through it will be possible to demonstrate not only the creation of tests using *JUnit*, but also the construction *mocks* through *MockK*, among other details that we will detail throughout the text.

 ***CalculatorService.kt***